Contact Lenses at Eye Doctors of Arizona, Serving Phoenix and the Surrounding Communities

 - Toric – Toric lenses are designed for individuals who have an astigmatism.
 These lenses are weighted on the bottom so that they do not rotate in the eye.

-Our ophthalmologists in Phoenix can perform your next contact lens exam.
+Our ophthalmologists and optometrists in Phoenix can perform your next contact lens exam.
 We can fit you for contacts if you are nearsighted, farsighted, have an astigmatism or have an eye ailment or condition that makes your eyes hard-to-fit.
 If you need a comprehensive exam or a prescription for glasses along with your contact lenses, our eye doctors in Phoenix can perform all the tests at the time of your contact lens appointment.
 Call 602-257-8280 to request an appointment!